EricssonResearch/calvin-base/README.md

 ### Testing

-Install the extra packages needed for testing
+If necessary, install the extra packages needed for testing

     $ pip install -r test-requirements.txt